archfrog/KioskForge/docs/Manual.md

 to KioskForge.

 ## Bugs and Ideas
-Please report bugs and ideas on [KioskForge Issues at GitHub](https://github.com/vhmdk/KioskForge/issues) or by mail to [Mikael Egevig](mailto:me@vhm.dk).
+Please report bugs and ideas on [KioskForge Issues at GitHub](https://github.com/vhmdk/KioskForge/issues) or by mail to the team at
+[KioskForge team](mailto:contact@kioskforge.org).
 The former is the preferred method, but use whichever method suits you best.

 When you report a bug, please first log into the kiosk and run the command shown below to create a ZIP file containing the *redacted* kiosk files: